OneBAT Training on Bat Sanitary Surveillance

 About the Training

-The OneBAT Consortium is pleased to announce the upcoming OneBAT Training on Bat Sanitary Surveillance, which will take place in Padova, Italy, on 20–21 May 2026.
+The OneBAT Consortium was pleased to organise the OneBAT Training on Bat Sanitary Surveillance, which took place in Padova, Italy, on 20–21 May 2026.

-This two-day theoretical training will provide participants with a comprehensive overview of active bat surveillance.
-The programme will cover key topics including emerging bat-related pathogens, methodological approaches developed within the project, as well as practical constraints, ethical considerations, and legal frameworks.
-Particular attention will be given to the scientific foundations of the OneBAT project and the results achieved so far, alongside the objectives guiding its next phases.
+This two-day theoretical training provided participants with a comprehensive overview of active bat surveillance.
+The programme covered key topics including emerging bat-related pathogens, methodological approaches developed within the project, as well as practical constraints, ethical considerations, and legal frameworks.
+Particular attention was given to the scientific foundations of the OneBAT project and the results achieved so far, alongside the objectives guiding its next phases.

-In addition to the core sessions, the training will include a dedicated networking component, offering participants the opportunity to exchange knowledge and experiences with experts involved in related international initiatives.
-These interactions aim to foster collaboration and broaden perspectives on bat surveillance practices across different regions and contexts.
+In addition to the core sessions, the training included a dedicated networking component, offering participants the opportunity to exchange knowledge and experiences with experts involved in related international initiatives.
+These interactions fostered collaboration and broadened perspectives on bat surveillance practices across different regions and contexts.

 Save the Date!